 by scottsylvan | Feb 16, 2026 | podcast

-If the business needs one person to hold it together, buyers won’t pay for the growth.
-They’ll discount the fragility.
-This is one of the most costly blind spots in exit preparation — the founder who built everything, knows everything, and approves...
+If the business needs one person to hold it together, buyers won’t pay for the growth — they’ll discount the fragility.
+The founder who built everything, knows everything, and approves everything is not an asset in a sale.
+They are a liability.
+Buyers and...

 by scottsylvan | Feb 16, 2026 | podcast